HamzaHandanagic/ef-core-hands-on/README.md

 Showcasing guides, best practices, patterns, techniques for Entity Framework Core.

-# Table Of Content insert
+# Table Of Content insert here

-### General
+## General

 **Entity Framework Core** is object-relational mapper.
 It uses LINQ to define queries.
 It's used to make database access and manipulation logic easier.
+Benefits: cross-platform, lightweight, code first, linq support, migrations, modelling etc.

 First version of EF included with .NET framework is Entity Framework 6 (EF6).
 After EF 6.3. it has been extracted from .NET Framework as a separate package.
 Now, EF6 is legacy because it is limited when running cross-platform.
 EF Core 1 came in june 2016. **EF Core** is different from EF6, it is cross-platform.Current version of EF Core is EF Core 8 to match .NET 8.